 For example, some food manufacturers of plant-based meats include unhealthy levels of sugar, fat and sodium to compensate for the lack of flavor and texture.
 Sodium levels in a single serving can reach nearly 20% of recommended daily values compared to about 5% for a plain old burger.
 Likewise, some plant-based burgers can have nearly twice as many grams of saturated fat as a regular ground beef patty.

-Flexitarians emphasize clean eating and sustainability, but some may be at risk of nutrient deficiencies by restricting meat and other animal products.
+Most popular diets emphasize clean eating and sustainability, but some may be at risk of nutrient deficiencies by restricting meat and other animal products.
 Additionally, those who opt for plant-based proteins vs. whey proteins may miss out when it comes to nutrition and digestibility.

-3. Intuitive Eating
+4. Intuitive Eating

 The concept of intuitive eating concludes that the incessant practice of restricting foods is actually making us fatter and that it simply doesn’t work, citing research showing that 95% of fad diets fail to maintain weight loss after five years.

-However, a major study involving more than 100,000 adults and spanning more than four decades indicates that those with a higher BMI were more likely to live longer than those in the “healthy” (under 25 BMI) or underweight and obese categories.
+Intuitive eaters reject the diet mentality, noting that losing weight is not necessarily associated with being healthy.
+A major study involving more than 100,000 adults and spanning more than four decades indicates that those with a higher BMI were more likely to live longer than those in the “healthy” (under 25 BMI) or underweight and obese categories.
 Furthermore, even those in the obese category had the same risks of death as those in the normal range.

 By not restricting and following unreasonable food rules, binges lose their appeal and nutritious foods (proteins, whole grains, vegetables, etc.) become more satisfying and appealing.
 Science backs it up, with more than 100 studies indicating that intuitive eating offers a multitude of health benefits.

-Tips for Food Manufacturers
+2022 Diet Trend Tips for Food Manufacturers

 What will the next “diet du jour” be?
-That question is what keeps many food formulators up at night.
+That question is what keeps many food processing companies and formulators up at night.
 The ability to formulate products that have staying power and can appeal to the majority of consumers is a key to remaining relevant and profitable in today’s ever-changing food culture.

 Through the years and for years to come, whey protein remains a reliable all-natural ingredient that appeals to dieters and anti-dieters alike.
 Consumers value how whey protein contributes to feelings of fullness; it’s not empty calories and can minimize the urge to overeat.
 Additionally, it aligns with clean label initiatives and is favored for its nutritional benefits, satisfying clean flavor and its ability to be used in a wide variety of food products as an alternative to fresh dairy and eggs.

 Want to stay on trend with an ingredient that has staying power?
-Reach out to the food scientists at Grande Custom Ingredients Group for innovative ideas incorporating whey protein in its many forms, and learn how it can replace high-cost ingredients like butter, eggs, milk, cream and more.
+Reach out to the food scientists at Grande Custom Ingredients Group for innovative ideas incorporating whey protein in its many forms, and learn how it can replace high-cost ingredients like butter, eggs, milk, cream, cheese and more.
 There are a lot more reasons to consider whey protein, so be sure to check out our tip sheet below.